cs107e/cs107e.github.io/assignments.md

 Grades will be assigned using the following criteria:

-o **A.** All laboratories and basic part of assignments must be completed.
+**A.** All laboratories and basic part of assignments must be completed.
 In addition, you must do extensions for 4 assignments, and your final project must be outstanding.

-o **B.** All laboratories and basic part of assignments must be completed.
+**B.** All laboratories and basic part of assignments must be completed.
 Your final project should be excellent.

-o **C and below.** All work is not completed satisfactorily.
+**C and below.** All work is not completed satisfactorily.

 **What about extra credit**